-Name of Church / Place of Worship: New Testament Church Of God Address: 93, Brighton Road Derby DE24 8SZ Tel No: 01332 726031 Main Email address: info@ntcgderby.org.uk NTCG District - -{Nottingham } Charity Number er: 250306 Supporting Safeguarding Organisation: Thirtyone:eight Regulators det ails (if any): (e.g. OFSTED 3) Insurance Com ipany 4 : Ansvar The following i s a brief description of NTCG's work, the type of activities and areas of ministry we are involved in - many of which include children, young people or adults at risk.
-At a national le evel we deliver conventions, conferences, seminars, retreats, educational and training course 2S.
-At a local level courses. within NTCG Derby we deliver we deliver seminars, educational and training
+New Testament Church Of God Derby

+Address: 73-89 Brighton Road, Alvaston, Derby DE23 8SZ Tel: 01332 726031/07989527074 Email: info@ntcgderby.org.uk

+NTCG District - { Nottingham } Charity Number: 250306 Supporting Safeguarding Organisation: Thirtyone:eight Insurance Company ANSVAR

+The following is a brief description of NTCG's work, the type of activities and areas of ministry we are involved in - many of which include children, young people, or adults at risk.
-3 Some activities such as a pre-school or nursery will need to be registered with OFSTED and will be subject to an inspection process.

-4 State what type of insurance e.g. Public Liability Insurance with ABC Insurers.
+At a national level we deliver conventions, conferences, seminars, retreats, educational and training courses.

+At a local level within { New Testament Church of God Derby } we deliver seminars, educational and training courses.